substrait-io/substrait/doc/scalar_functions.md

 * Currently avoiding binary operator concepts (e.g. +)
 * How to define complex behavior definitions?
 Start with only allowing definition in CommonPlan?
 Come up with some kind of way to express output type derivation using something language agnostic (e.g. a WebAssembly scripting language)?
+* Should we have a function version for each function signature?
+What happens if someone redefines or changes the semantics of a function?